 - 12 shelters, several with wood stoves

-- Annual precipitation: 53″, almost an inch per week!
+- Annual precipitation: 53″, about an inch per week

 - Mean Annual Temperature: 44 degrees F